telecombcn-dl/2018-dlai-team8/docs/dqn.md

 At the initialization it will create the DQNs and a replay memory.
 The Agent will use two DQNs, one is optimized after every step, while the other is updated less often.

 ### Action selection
-The action is selecred according to an ϵ-greedy policy.
+The action is selected according to an ϵ-greedy policy.
 The agent will use the model to select the action, but sometimes it will take a random choise.
 The probability to chose at random will decrese exponentially.

 ### Training
 The training is implemented in two methods: `train(num_epochs)` will run the training loop for the specified number of epochs.
 For each iteration, it will reset the environment and the state; than it will start playing.
 For every tik, the Agent will: